Zahorack/Shared-projects/README.md

 # Shared-projects

-This repository contains some simple non commercial projects.
+This repository contains some of my simple non commercial projects.